strang3nt/Telegraft/telegraft-raft-service/README.md

  - there is no indication against persisting more than the vote, the term and the log and the state itself.

-This implementation is only the basic Raft, only `AppendEntries RPC`s and `RequestVote RPC`s, in future developments it could be considered to add the InstallSnapshot RPC and cluster membership changes, the latter was kept in mind during the development process.
+This implementation is only the basic Raft, only `AppendEntries RPC`s and `RequestVote RPC`s, in future developments it could be considered to add the InstallSnapshot RPC and cluster membership changes.